vchibrikov/SMLM/3_README_SMLM_SINGLECOLOR_GENERAL_FILTER_PROFILE.md

         ...
  ```

-### Splitting the Lasso and Counting Points
+### Splitting the Lasso and counting points
-split_lasso_and_count_points(): Divides the lasso into segments and counts how many data points fall within a specified thickness around each segment.
+split_lasso_and_count_points() divides the lasso into segments and counts how many data points fall within a specified thickness around each segment.
 ```
     def split_lasso_and_count_points(self):
         """Split the lasso into segments and calculate the number of points near each segment."""